Filibuster in the United States Senate: Motions to go to conference

 If the minority objects, those motions are debatable, and therefore subject to a filibuster.
 After the first two motions are agreed to, but before the third is, senators can offer an unlimited number of motions to instruct conferees, which are themselves debatable, amendable and divisible.
 As a result, a determined minority could previously cause a great deal of delay before a conference.
 In 2013, the Senate amended its rules to allow these three motions to be made together as a compound motion and to provide an expedited cloture procedure on this compound motion.
 Therefore, this is no longer a viable filibuster tactic.

 Longest solo filibusters

 Below is a table of the ten longest single-person filibusters to take place in the United States Senate since 1900.

-Senator Cory Booker (NJ) conducted a speech lasting 25 hours and 5 minutes from March 31, 2025, to April 1, 2025.
+In what became known as "Cory Booker's marathon speech", Senator Cory Booker (D-NJ) conducted a speech lasting 25 hours and 5 minutes from March 31, 2025, to April 1, 2025.
 This is the longest solo speech in Senate history, but is not considered a filibuster as no specific legislation was under consideration when the speech was conducted.